zebader/cozy-places-ironhack-module2-project/README.md

-# CosyPlaces
+# MVP - CosyPlaces

 ## Description

 Compare your favorite places from other similars matched by users when you travel.
+Using FourSquare API

 ## User Stories